Ishan011/Arcade-Clone-game/README.md

 </ul>

 ### How the Game Works
 The idea behind this game is quite simple one.
 It comes under **hypercasual games** category.
-Game only ends once you _collide with the bugs_.There's a certain cutoff above which player technically wins the game.Generally,more fun with friends trying to beat each other's high scores.
+Game only ends once you _collide with the bugs_.There's a certain cutoff above which player technically wins the game.Generally this game is more fun with friends.

 To win the game:-
 -------------------